Sebastian Gorka: Credentials

+Resignation

 On August 25, 2017, Gorka's White House tenure ended, one week after Bannon's departure.
 Gorka stated that he had resigned because White House officials were "undermining" the Make America Great Again (MAGA) Platform.
 The White House disputed his claim that he resigned, but confirmed he was no longer employed there and did not have further access to the White House grounds.
+"Sebastian Gorka did not resign, but I can confirm he no longer works at the White House", a White House official told Politico on August 25, 2017.